Home renovations

 Planning Approvals and Compliance

-Both renovation and rebuild projects in Brisbane require careful navigation of council approvals, zoning restrictions, and building codes.
+Both renovation and rebuild projects in Brisbane require careful navigation of council approvals, zoning restrictions, overlays and building codes.

-Renovations may require development approval if the home is pre-1946, heritage listed, or includes major structural changes.
+Renovations may require development approval if the home is pre-1946, is heritage listed, or includes major structural changes.
 Knockdown rebuilds involve demolition permits and new building approvals.

 To avoid delays or non-compliance fines, consult Brisbane City Council and work with an experienced builder.
 For a clearer understanding, refer to our blog on permits and regulations for renovations in Brisbane.